abdallalita/Time-Series/README.md

 ### Evaluation Metrics
 To quantify performance, I used standard volatility forecast loss functions:

-Mean Absolute Error (MAE): measures average deviation.
+- Mean Absolute Error (MAE): measures the average size of the forecasting errors, absolute deviation between forecasted and realized volatility.
+Small value indicates forecasts were generally close to actual values.

-Mean Squared Error (MSE): penalizes larger errors.
+- Mean Squared Error (MSE):  similar to MAE but it squares the errors before averaging.
+This means larger mistakes are penalized more heavily.
+A lower MSE indicates the model avoids big forecasting errors.

-QLIKE Loss: specifically designed for volatility forecasts.
+- QLIKE Loss: A loss function tailored for volatility forecasting.
+The relatively low value suggests the model produced reliable volatility estimates for risk management applications.

 All metrics confirmed that the forecasts were reasonably accurate.